iotcreators/axonize-http-adapter/README.md

 # How to start the HTTP server
 To start the HTTP server change into the root directory axonize-http-adapter and execute the script main.py.

+# How to register axonize-http-adapter as application URL in IoT Creators portal
+Within your project in the IoT Creators portal define the URL of your axonize-http-adapter web services as CALLBACK URL.

 # How to add sensor decodings
 To add a new messages decoder to the adapter perform the following steps
 - Create a Python file in the directory axonize-http-adapter/decoders.